MicrosoftDocs/power-automate-docs/articles/minit/how-to-start-with-minit-desktop-application.md

    :::image type="content" alt-text="Screenshot of the installation in progress." source="media/minit-install-3.png":::

- 1. Sign in in with your Azure DevOps account.
+ 1. Sign in with your Azure DevOps account.

     :::image type="content" alt-text="Screenshot of the Sign in to Minit screen." source="media/image-26.png":::